sabahsyed/passwordGenerator/README.md

 * 3 levels-
     Easy - Combination of lower and upper case alphabets.
     Medium - Combination of all alphabets and numbers[0-9].
-    Difficult - Combination of all alphabets, numbers[0-9] and special symbols.
+    Difficult - Combination of all alphabets, numbers[0-9] and special characters.
 * Return appropriate message if invalid input.